nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Transform Email\{#transform-email}

-The transform email transformer can anonymize an existing email address or generate a new randomized email address in the format:
+Anonymizes an existing email address or generate a new randomized email address in the format:

 `<username>@<domain>.<top-level-domain>`